UG-SEP/ujjwal-gupta-submission/README.md

 - **Scoped AI Training**: Focused exclusively on solving specific problems, ensuring responses stay relevant and on-point.
 - **Context Retention**: Keeps track of previous discussions for a more cohesive conversational flow.
 - **Advanced Data Extraction**: Extract problem details, user-submitted code, hints, and editorial solutions with ease.
+- **Fallback Mechanism**: The extension uses fallback mechanism to retrieve the problem Details both from the (XHR Request and through DOM)

 ### 📂 Data Management
 - **Delete Chat History**: Effortlessly clear past conversations to keep your workspace tidy.